aipavilion/aipavilion.github.io/src/content/post/week6.md

 together.
 I'll leave it up to you to try and coordinate this (feel free to post on the class subreddit if that's helpful).

+For all groups, you should:

+1. Come to class Monday prepared to give a summary of your episode to the class; if you want to include showing a few short scenes from it, that's fine and encouraged!.

+2. Think about these questions (and use the reading to help):
+   - how realistic is the technology that is the basis for the episode?
+   - if the technology imagined is developed, should it be allowed?
+   - what could we do to increase the likelihood the imagined technology is used for the greater good of humanity, not to create a dystopian future?

 #### Group 1: Cal, Lauren A., Olivia, Megan, Nathanael, Stella

 Episode: "Be Right Back", Series 2, Episode 1